We all try to stay on the good side of the IRS, but sometimes a financial hardship means you can’t pay the tax you owe.

 - Any tax refunds you may earn while under CNC status go toward your tax bill.

 - Interest and penalties still accumulate on your tax bill.

 - It delays the IRS collection process on your tax debts.

-- IRS can place liens on your assets, which can have a negative effect on your credit rating.
+- IRS can place liens on your assets, which can harm your credit rating.

-CNC status can buy you much-needed time to get your finances in order, or to improve your financial situation such that you can afford your tax bill.
-It can even eliminate your tax bill entirely if it remains beyond the statute of limitations.
-However, how long you can maintain hardship status relates directly to how much income you earn, and how quickly your income improves.
+CNC status can buy people much-needed time to get their finances in order or to improve their financial situation so that they can afford their tax bill.
+It can even eliminate your tax bill if it remains beyond the statute of limitations.
+However, how long you can maintain hardship status relates directly to how much income you earn and how quickly your income improves.
 In most cases, CNC status will terminate before the end of the statute of limitations, leaving financially vulnerable taxpayers juggling two tax bills in a single year.
 Accordingly, it is not a catch-all solution for an unpayable tax bill.

-If you don’t qualify for CNC status, there are still other options available.
-The IRS Fresh Start Initiative offers a number of tax relief solutions, including payment plans and settlement agreements.
+Other options are still available if your financial situation does not qualify for currently not collectible status.
+The IRS Fresh Start Initiative offers several tax relief solutions, including payment plans and settlement agreements.
 If you’re unsure how to negotiate tax relief with the IRS, a competent tax professional can review your circumstances and make informed recommendations.
 They can even deal with the IRS on your behalf.
-Interested in getting started?
-Click here to read user reviews and compare top tax relief firms.